-Trinity Chambers have brought together senior and experienced practitioners who cover all aspects of Agricultural law from planning matters, Agricultural Holdings Act issues , Inheritance Act disputes through to complex trusts, estates and capacity issues..
+Trinity Chambers has brought together senior and experienced practitioners who cover all aspects of Agricultural law from planning matters, Agricultural Holdings Act issues, Inheritance Act disputes through to complex trusts, estates and capacity issues.

 Given Trinity’s large rural client base, the barristers recognise and understand the particular challenges and complexities of Agricultural law.
 They deal with professional negligence cases involving valuers, land agents and other professionals dealing with agricultural matters.
 The barristers recognise and are able to assist with the increasing regulatory requirements in agriculture including environmental protection, levies, licensing and health and safety.
 They are also able to offer support in relation to agricultural employment matters such as employing foreign and temporary workers.